4Z1KD/HolyCluster/README.md

 5. install the requirements (pip install -r requirements.txt) 🧰
 <br>
 # usage 🪩<br>
-for now, the best way to run the application is simply by activating the venv and execute: python holy_cluster.py<br>
+for now, the best way to run the application is simply by activating the venv and execute:<br>
+python holy_cluster.py<br>
 in the future it will be compiled into an executable 💾<br>
 <br>
 # progress 📈<br>